I’m a huge fan of Allbirds shoes, so I was excited when they released a new high-performance shoe designed for running.

 Allbirds says they are designed for maximum energy return.
 I doubt professional racers will be wearing them (they are a little heavy) but for the average runner, they work well.

-I’ve had no aches, pains or injuries when running over 140km (87 miles) in them in the last few months, which is always a good sign.
+I’ve had no pain or injuries when running over 1200km (745 miles) in them.

 Breathable

-The breathable mesh upper is made from eucalyptus trees and doesn’t leave my feet too hot on a run.
+The breathable mesh upper is made from eucalyptus trees and doesn’t leave my feet too hot on a run, even in the summer.

 Can be Worn Without Socks

-Allbirds Tree Dashers come in over 14 colours including black and other neutral designs.
+The Allbirds Dasher comes in many colours including simple black, white, and grey.
 I really appreciate this as so many running shoes only come in neon shades which I’m not a fan of.

-I have them in Thunder which is a dark blue (almost black) upper with white sole.
+My first pair was Thunder, a dark blue (almost black) upper with a white sole.

 Check out the full range including limited edition colours on the Allbirds website.